-The Board is composed of nine members, all of whom, other than the President and CEO, serve as non-executive directors and operate independently of management.
-However, according to BSP Circular 969, directors are not allowed to hold office as corporate secretary, thus, in May 2018 stockholders' meeting, the Board appointed a non-director corporate secretary.
+The Board is composed of nine members, all of whom, other than the President and CEO, serve as non- executive directors and operate independently of management.
 Nominated and voted by shareholders every year, each director serves a one-year term until the election of another set of directors.

-The Bank recognizes increasing diversity at the Board level as an essential element in maintaining a competitive advantage and achieving long-term growth and profitability.
-In determining the appropriate Board composition, Board diversity shall consider professional experience, skills, knowledge, background, moral standing in the community and other distinctions between Directors.
-All Board appointments are made on merit, in the context of the integrity and reputation, skills, experience, independence and knowledge which the Board as a whole requires to be effective.
+The Bank recognizes increasing diversity at the Board level as an essential element in maintaining a competitive advantage and achieving long-term growth and profitability. determining the appropriate Board In composition, Board diversity shall consider professional experience, skills, knowledge, background, moral standing in the community and other distinctions between Directors.
+All Board appointments are made on merit, in the context of integrity and reputation, skills, experience, independence and knowledge, which the Board as a whole requires to be effective.

-Through the Board's Corporate Governance Committee, the Bank ensures that all directors are qualified for election based on their integrity, physical fitness, competence, education, moral standing in the community, and relevant business or banking experience, among others.
-The Bank does not discriminate against gender, age, and ethnic, political, religious, or cultural backgrounds.
+Through the Board's Corporate Governance Committee, the Bank ensures that all directors are gualified for election based on their integrity, physical fitness, competence, education, moral standing in the community, and relevant business or banking experience, among others.
+The Bank does not discriminate against gender, age, nor ethnic, political, religious, or cultural backgrounds.

-Director Position / Type of Director No. of Years as Director Total No. of Direct (D) and Indirect (I) Shares held as of December 31, 2018 % to Total Outstanding Shares Dr. Rafaelita P. Pelaez Chairman of the Board Non-Executive Director 13 12,524,600.00 27.23 Mr. Wilhelmino R. Mendoza President and CEO Executive Director 5 4,956,900.00 10.78 Dr. Mariano M. Lerin Non-Executive Director 13 7,848,800.00 17.06 Dr. Alain Marc P. Golez Non-Executive Director 13 4,814,000.00 10.47 Engr.
-Elpidio M. Paras Independent Director 13 166,500.00 0.36 Dr. Ferdinand M. Rodriguez Independent Director 2 years & 7 months 500.00 0.00 Dr. Anselmo B. Mercado Independent Director 2 years & 7 months 500.00 0.00 Mr. Jaime Rafael U. Paguio Non-Executive Director 2 years & 3 months 100.00 0.00 Atty.
-Ramon M. Velez Non-Executive Director 1 year & 9 months 100.00 0.00
+Director Position / Type of Director No. of Years as Director Total No. of Direct (D) and Indirect (I) Shares held as of December 31, 2019 % to Total Outstanding Shares Dr. Rafaelita P. Pelaez Chairman of the Board Non-Executive Director 15 12,524,600.00 27.23 Mr. Wilhelmino R. Mendoza President and CEO Executive Director 7 4,956,900.00 10.78 Dr. Mariano M. Lerin Non-Executive Director 15 7,848,800.00 17.06 Dr. Alain Marc P. Golez Non-Executive Director 15 4,814,000.00 10.47 Engr.
+Elpidio M. Paras Non-Executive Director 15 166,500.00 0.36 Dr. Ferdinand A. Rodriguez Independent Director 4 years & 7 months 500.00 0.00 Dr. Anselmo B. Mercado Independent Director 4 years & 7 months 500.00 0.00 Mr. Jaime Rafael U. Paguio Non-Executive Director 4 years & 3 months 100.00 0.00 Atty.
+Ramon M. Velez Non-Executive Director 4 years & 9 months 100.00 0.00

-Independent, Executive and Non-executive Directors
+Independent, Executive and Nonexecutive Directors

-Independent directors are established to reinforce the Board's independence in order to provide independent and objective judgment on significant corporate matters and ensure that key issues and strategies are objectively reviewed, constructively challenged, thoroughly discussed and rigorously examined.
-In 2017, three of the nine directors or 33.33% are Independent Directors, which exceeds the requirement of BSP for banks classified as simple bank.
+Independent directors are established to reinforce the Board's independence in order to provide independent and objective judgment on significant corporate matters and ensure that key issues and strategies objectively reviewed, constructively are thoroughly discussed challenged. and rigorously examined.
+In 2019, two of the nine directors are Independent Directors, which still qualified for the minimum requirement for rural banks.